 Reaction: CHS catalyzes the condensation of one molecule of p-coumaroyl-CoA with three molecules of malonyl-CoA.
 The product resulting from this condensation is the linear chalcone structure called naringenin chalcone.

-This is the important step of flavonoid biosynthesis because chalcones that are produced serve as precursors to other compounds, including flavanones, flavones, and anthocyanins.
+This is an important step of flavonoid biosynthesis because chalcones that are produced serve as precursors to other compounds, including flavanones, flavones, and anthocyanins.

 Chalcone Biosynthesis

-The primary flavanone product naringenin chalcone is acted upon by the enzyme chalcone isomerase or CHI and is further isomerized to produce a major flavanone compound known as naringenin.
+The primary flavanone product, naringenin chalcone, is acted upon by the enzyme chalcone isomerase, or CHI, and is further isomerized to produce a major flavanone compound known as naringenin.

 Chalcone Isomerization

 Chalcone isomerization is one major biochemical process in flavonoid biosynthesis, including chalcone-to-flavanone conversion.
-In this experiment, the enzyme catalyzing this conversion is the chalcone isomerase, which catalyzes isomerization of chalcone to naringenin .
+In this experiment, the enzyme catalyzing this conversion is the chalcone isomerase, which catalyzes the isomerization of chalcone to naringenin .

 Important Notes on Chalcone Isomerization: